-The employee, agency or Human Resource Management may initiate an individual study.
+The employee, agency or the Division of Human Resource Management may initiate an individual study.
 Reclassification of an existing position through the individual study process requires verification of significant change resulting from a gradual accumulation of new duties or a planned organizational change.
-Position-specific information is collected on a Position Questionnaire (NPD-19) and is used by Human Resource Management (or delegated agency personnel staff) in the evaluation process.
+Position-specific information is collected on a Position Questionnaire (NPD-19) and is used by the Division of Human Resource Management (or delegated agency personnel staff) in the evaluation process.
 (NAC 284.126)

-An occupational group study is initiated by Human Resource Management to review the classification of a group of positions and/or related classes.
+An occupational group study is initiated by the Division of Human Resource Management to review the classification of a group of positions and/or related classes.
 Position-specific information may also be evaluated in this process.
 The major purposes of an occupational group study are to review and update class titles, concepts and minimum qualifications; consolidate position-specific classes into more generic classes; and realign grade levels when established criteria are met.
+Occupational studies require approval by the Personnel Commission in conjunction with funding approval by the Legislature.